austintheriot/algorithms-and-data-structures/Directory/Stacks & Queues/StacksAndQueues.about.md

 - Stack = LIFO, last-in first-out
 - Like a stack of dinner plates
-- Basic operations:
+- Fundamental operations:
   - pop(), remove topmost element
   - push(), add data item to the top of the stack
+- Other operations:
   - peek(), return the top of the stack
   - isEmpty(), returns true if the stack is empty

 Benefits: O(1) time for adding/removing from the top of the stack.
 O(n) time for retrieving the nth item.
+Flexible size/length.

 Can be implemented as its own data structure, or can use a linked list if the linked list adds and removes from the same side.